Former Liverpool women’s team manager Matt Beard dies aged 47

 “The thoughts and prayers of everyone at the club are with Matt’s family and friends.”

+“Matt was integral to the growth of the women’s game in this country and is a man who will be sadly missed by everyone in the footballing community.”

+Chelsea and England defender Millie Bright posted a photo of Beard on her Instagram Stories, with the caption: “Absolutely heartbroken”, accompanied with two red broken hearts and a sad face emojis.

-Liverpool’s WSL rivals Manchester United described Beard as a “giant” of the women’s game, posting on X: “Matt was a fierce opponent of ours; a giant of women’s football.
+Fellow WSL side Manchester United described Beard as a “giant” of the women’s game, posting on X: “Matt was a fierce opponent of ours; a giant of women’s football.
 He will be greatly missed, and our thoughts are with his family at this difficult time.”

 A statement on the Women’s Super League X account said: “Everyone at WSL Football extends its deepest sympathies to the family, friends and loved ones of Matt Beard following news of his passing.